yojaywork-max/hydro-whiplash-research-summary/README.md

   9            break                                                                               # avoid repetitive counting for same wet in Wet-to-Dry
   ```

-  > **_Explanation of the code:_** For each independent wet event, if there exists a dry event where its first day is within inter_period days from the last day of the wet event, then identify this pair of wet and dry as a Wet-toDry.
-Note that we require every wet and dry in each Wet-toDry event to be unique, so line 5 and line 9 were written to avoid repetitive counting issue.
+  > **_Explanation of the code:_** For each independent wet event, if there exists a dry event where its first day is within inter_period days from the last day of the wet event, then identify this pair of wet and dry as a Wet-to-Dry.
+Note that we require every wet and dry in each Wet-to-Dry event to be unique, so line 5 and line 9 were written to avoid repetitive counting issue.

-## Whiplash calculation under climate change trend

-- An idealized model
+## An idealized model

+Now we discuss this idealized model to discuss a proper method to analyze whiplash under climate change trending.
+This idealized model

+**Set-up**

+**Result**

+**Discussion under climate change trending**

+**Adding autoregressive propoerty(future work)**

 ## Our proposed revision
 - Thresholds calculated for each day of year (DoY) rather than threshold for the whole period anomalies: to remove seasonal information.